nus-cs2103/website-base/admin/tp-grading.md

 **Based on:** peer evaluations, tutor observations

-**Grading criteria:** To earn full marks, you should have done close to a fair share of the team tasks.
-You can earn bonus marks by doing more than your fair share.
+**Grading criteria:** Do these to earn full marks.
+* Do close to a fair share of the team tasks (you can earn bonus marks by doing more than your fair share).
+* Merge code in at least four of weeks 7, 8, 9, 10, 11, 12

 </div>